 A joint operation is a type of joint arrangement whereby the parties that have joint control of the arrangement have the rights to the assets and the obligations for the liabilities relating to the arrangement.
 The REIT records only its share of assets, liabilities and share of the results of the joint operation.
-The assets, liabilities and results of the joint operation are included within the respective line items of the condensed consolidated interim statements of income (loss) and comprehensive income (loss).
+The assets, liabilities and results of the joint operation are included within the respective line items of the consolidated statements of financial position and consolidated statements of income and comprehensive income.